ps3838api/ps3838api.github.io/FAQs.md

 ### What TLS (Transport Layer Security) versions are supported?

 To be compliant with the security requirements API supports only TLS 1.2 (preferably ) and TLS 1.1.

+### Why can I not find a given sport or market in the API?

+We reserve the right to restrict access to any sport, market, even or wager type in the API at any time without notice.

 ### How to get odds changes?